-45. Port Richmond Connector Trail
+Priority 5: Port Richmond Connector Trail

 The Port Richmond Connector Trail is located along the Delaware River waterfront between Richmond Avenue and Delaware Avenue to the south and Allegheny Avenue and the Port Richmond Trail to the north.
 This section of the Delaware River Trail is the northernmost segment under the purview of the Delaware River Waterfront Corporation and discussed in the 2011 Central Delaware Waterfront Master Plan as an important link to connect the central and northern sections of the Delaware River Trail.
-Due to the undeveloped waterfront along this portion of the river, one trail development scenario is trail planning and construction as the land is developed.
+Due to the undeveloped waterfront along this portion of the river, one trail development scenario is to plan and construct the trail as the land is developed.
 Another is to coordinate with PennDOT along with the reconstruction of I-95 and repurpose the roadway detour route post-construction when it is no longer needed for vehicle use.
-The project scores in the mid-range in project status because it is conceptual only but discussed in several plans.
+The project scored in the mid-range in project status because it is conceptual only but discussed in several plans.

-The project scores highly in demand because it is in close proximity to several schools and park and recreation facilities, near areas of high concentration of zero vehicle ownership households, in an area of high pedestrian and bicycle commuting, and enables access to waterfront not previously publicly accessible.
+The project scored highly in demand because it is in close proximity to several schools and park and recreation facilities, near areas with a high concentration of zero vehicle ownership households, in an area of high pedestrian and bicycle commuting, and enables access to waterfront not previously accessible to the public.

-The project scores high in connectivity because it extends and will be part of a major spine trail, the Delaware River Trail, and will serve as a portion of the East Coast Greenway.
+The project scored high in connectivity because it extends and will be part of a major spine trail, the Delaware River Trail, and will serve as a portion of the East Coast Greenway.

-The project scored low in feasibility because land ownership is not secured, however, there is potential to use PennDOT right-ofway for the trail in coming years.
+The project scored low in feasibility because land ownership is not secured, however, there is potential to use the PennDOT rightof-way for the trail in coming years.